 Level 3, The Search Trilogy, includes Treasure Island, The Call of the Wild, and The Invisible Man.

-Level 5, The Dickens Trilogy, features A Christmas Carol, The Cricket on the Hearth, and The Chimes: A Goblin Story.
+Level 5, The Time Trilogy, studies A Christmas Carol, The Time Machine, and A Connecticut Yankee in King Arthur’s Court.

 Level 6, The Fog Trilogy uses the classic novels The War of the Worlds, The Red Badge of Courage, and Kidnapped.

 Level 7, American Autobiography, includes the non-fiction works The Autobiography of Benjamin Franklin, The Narrative of Frederick Douglass, and Walden.

 The books studied are special editions annotated by Thompson.
 Annotations include vocabulary definitions, four-level analysis of selected sentences, and comments on literary elements.
 Thompson places the emphasis on reading and discussion instead of worksheets and comprehension questions.
 He includes in the parent manual selected quotations for oral “quote quizzes” where students identify either the speaker or who or what is being described.
 He also provides “Creative Questions and Activities” that you will most likely use for discussion as well as “Study Questions” that may be assigned for written work.
 Thompson provides many suggestions as to how you might use the various learning strategies with children of different ages.
 The parent manuals for the literature courses are both illuminating and entertaining.